Firearm Owner's Identification: Rulings

 In 2011, in the case of People v.
 Holmes, the Illinois Supreme Court ruled that non-Illinois residents who are permitted to possess a firearm in their home state are not required to have an Illinois FOID card when in possession of firearms or ammunition in Illinois.

-On February 14, 2018, in a ruling that applies only to the defendant, a circuit court in Illinois found that the requirement to obtain a FOID in order to acquire or possess a firearm is unconstitutional.
+On February 14, 2018, in a ruling on the case of People v.
+Brown that applies only to the defendant, a circuit court in Illinois found that the requirement to obtain a FOID in order to acquire or possess a firearm is unconstitutional.
 The court ruled that "to require the defendant to fill out a form, provide a picture ID and pay a $10 fee to obtain a FOID card before she can exercise her constitutional right to self-defense with a firearm is a violation of the Second Amendment... and a violation of Article I, Section 22, of the Constitution of the State of Illinois."
 After the state requested reconsideration, the court ruled on October 16, 2018 that, in addition to reaffirming its previous ruling, the requirement to physically possess a FOID while in possession of a firearm is also unconstitutional.
-The case, People v.
-Brown, was appealed to the Illinois Supreme Court.
+The case was appealed to the Illinois Supreme Court.
 On April 2, 2020, the court remanded the lower court's ruling.
 On April 27, 2021, White County Resident Judge T. Scott Webb once again ruled the FOID unconstitutional, saying, "A citizen in the State of Illinois is not born with a Second Amendment right.
 Nor does that right insure when a citizen turns 18 or 21 years of age, it is a façade.
 They only gain that right if they pay a $10 fee, complete the proper application, and submit a photograph.
 If the right to bear arms and self-defense are truly core rights, there should be no burden on the citizenry to enjoy those rights, especially within the confines and privacy of their own homes."
+The state appealed this decision to the Illinois Supreme Court, which ruled on June 16, 2022 that the circuit court had not followed its instructions in the 2020 ruling, again remanding the case to the lower court without ruling on the constitutionality of the law.
+On February 11, 2025, the circuit court ruled FOID unconstitutional a 3rd time.